Registry Repositories

 - Repository name - will be displayed in the general list of repositories.
 Can contain numbers, Latin letters, the

 - Requests to proxy repositories - determines whether requests to proxy repositories can access the external registry or only retrieve artifacts from the cache.
-This setting is available only if the package type is Maven, NPM, PyPi, NuGet, Container.
+This setting is available only if the package type is Maven, NPM, PyPi, NuGet, Container, Debian, Helm, Go.

 - Repositories - list of repositories that will be included in the virtual repository in the specified order.
 When requesting artifacts, the virtual repository always searches for them in the following order: all selected local repositories in the specified order, then proxy repositories, followed by virtual ones.
 Only repositories higher in the hierarchy are available for selection.
 For example, when creating a repository at the project level, repositories from this project, the parent company (if the project is owned by that company), and the entire service will be available for selection.